+Is the Mapinguari really a giant ground sloth?
 If so, how can this be?
 Here’s a look at how some monsters may prove to be all too real, and massive beasts of the past might just come back to life.

-Even as cryptids go the Mapinguari is a strange one, more terrifying than some soggy lake monster and much less congenial than a hairy man-ape.
+Even as cryptids go, the Mapinguari is a strange one, more terrifying than some soggy lake monster and much less congenial than a hairy man-ape.
 The Mapinguari seems to be ripped straight from a science fiction movie or horror story.

 Mainstream scientists and researchers say this creepy cryptid probably isn’t real, of course.
-It’s thought to be a local legend and superstition, perpetuated by the tribes of South America.
+It’s thought to be a local legend and superstition, nothing more.

 But, as legendary creatures go, the Mapinguari is surely one of the most bizarre.
 Some more creative versions of the animal claim it to have one eye in the center of its head and tough skin that deflects arrows.

 No such creature could actually exist, could it?

 Is the Mapinguari a Giant Ground Sloth?